Brexit - Latest Information & Advice

-Following the referendum and the UKs decision to leave the European Union, we've pulled together these FAQs to help answer some questions any Brits heading to the continent may have:
+Following the UKs decision to leave the European Union and all subsequent political updates, we've pulled together these FAQs to help answer some questions you may have.

 How does the Brexit decision affect my holiday?

-The UK is still officially part of the EU until Article 50 is triggered and the terms of exit are agreed; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.
+The UK is still officially part of the EU; therefore British passport holders are still free to travel between the UK and EU, as they were prior to the referendum.

 Can I still use my British passport to travel to Europe?